 Napier Terrace is home to buildings which used to house the pearl cleaning business of TB Ellies and a Japanese boarding house, now a bookshop and restaurant.
 Venture just a short distance further to find the old Police Lock Up building just around the corner on Carnarvon St.

 To take your own journey through Chinatown, pick up a Broome map at the Visitor Centre or retail outlets around Broome, and search out commemorative plaques around Chinatown for more information on the area.
-For authentic insights into Chinatown’s past, visit the Broome Museum or join a walking tour of Broome.
+For authentic insights into Chinatown’s past, visit the Broome Museum or join a sightseeing or walking tour of Broome.

 Chinatown is serviced by Town Bus Service, with stops throughout Broome and Cable Beach.